President of The College of New Jersey

 Dr. Kathryn A. (Kate) Foster became the 16th president of The College of New Jersey in 2018.

 Foster’s focus on fundraising has paid dividends for the college, which has exceeded its fundraising goals in each year of her presidency.
 In fiscal year 2021, despite the economic slowdown caused by the pandemic, TCNJ had its single biggest year in total dollars raised.
-The funds, largely from alumni and friends, benefit students and the student experience in many ways, including scholarships, academic innovation, athletics, and faculty-student research.
+The funds, largely from alumni and friends, benefit students and the student experience in many ways, including scholarships, academic innovation, athletics, facilities, and faculty-student research.